-This is a common occurrence with dogs who have never been in a car before.
+This is common with dogs who have never been in a car before.
 It’s a brand-new adventure that’s both frightening and thrilling!

-They’re suddenly flying by all of these fresh sights and scents!
+They’re suddenly flying by all of these new sights and scents!
 It’s a terrifying event that will drive even the most well-behaved canine into a tizzy!

-Take your dog on brisk trips every now and then.
+Take your dog on quick trips now and then.
 They’ll be habituated to the experience over time and begin to appreciate it!

-Answer: Dogs pant naturally, especially when they’re warm, agitated, or restless.
+Dogs pant naturally, especially when they’re warm, agitated, or restless.
 Heavy panting might indicate that your dog is unbearably hot.
-It can also indicate that he’s suffering from a persistent health condition.
+It can also suggest that he’s suffering from a persistent health condition.

-Answer: If your dog is both hyper and is panting heavily then it might be because of anxiety.
+If your dog is both hyper and panting heavily, it might be because of anxiety.
 Dogs, like people, may suffer from stress and anxiety.

 But, if your dog is panting heavily, it’s better to take him to the vet.